 Promising Strategies

 30. What innovative or promising strategies, if any, has your state/jurisdiction implemented to help refugees find employment?
-Describe below.

-31. What innovative or promising strategies, if any, has your state/jurisdiction implemented to identify refugees who may have physical or mental disabilities?
-Describe below.
+31. What innovative or promising strategies, if any, has your state/jurisdiction implemented to serve refugees who may have physical or mental disabilities?

-32. What innovative or promising strategies, if any, has your state/jurisdiction implemented to help refugees with physical or mental disabilities?
-Describe below.

-33. What innovative or promising strategies, if any, has your state/jurisdiction implemented to serve refugees with limited education?
-Describe below.
+32. What innovative or promising strategies, if any, has your state/jurisdiction implemented to serve refugees with limited education?

-34. What innovative or promising strategies, if any, has your state/jurisdiction implemented for coordinating or streamlining services for refugees across agencies and funding streams, such as TANF?
-Describe below.
+33. What innovative or promising strategies, if any, has your state/jurisdiction implemented for coordinating or streamlining services for refugees across agencies and funding streams, such as TANF?

 Data Availability